denarced/docker-spring-boot-tryout/README.md

 # docker-spring-boot-tryout
-Just trying out Docker and Spring Boot in a very simple setup.
+Just trying out Docker, Spring Boot, and haproxy in a very simple setup.
 Something to get started with.
-The Docker image is based on Ubuntu 16.04.
+The goal is to have

+- a single new Docker network to be used by the launched containers with only one container exposed to the host
+- one container running haproxy and exposed to the host on port 80.
+It'll pass all traffic to the two webapps that are not directly exposed to the host at all.
+- two containers running two webapps
+- two images: one for haproxy and another for webapp

 # Dependencies